 When choosing a qigong set to learn at home, identify what the benefits of that set are and if they match your goals.
 Next, if you have a health issue, make sure that you are able to sit, stand, or move for the required time.
 Most qigong is really easy on the body so you shouldn’t be too concerned.
 Basically you are just taking 8 minutes out of your incredible hectic day to focus on your posture, breathing, and body.

 How to Be Successful Learning Qigong at Home

 I have a lot of students who have tried qigong before and quit or didn’t believe qigong was worth doing because they tried and didn’t experience any of the benefits.
 Typically, they had bad instruction, were training incorrectly, or gave up too soon.
-Let’s cover some of these pointers so that you can avoid the same pitfalls.
+If you are lucky enough to have a qi gong class taught near you, here are seven criteria to use to evaluate the class, Otherwise, let’s cover some of these pointers so that you can avoid the same pitfalls.